samanthakazla/web-sprint-challenge-advanced-react/README.md

 4. What are the three step of creating a successful test?
 What is done in each phase?
-You first arrange what you are going to test. then you create the test and assert that the following requirements are meet.
+You first arrange what you are going to test. then you create the test and assert that the following requirements are meet